truongsonghiep/journey-to-the-west/chapter_001.md

 language?”
 The woodcutter asked, “What did I say that sounded like the language of an immortal?”
-The Monkey King explained, “When I came just now to the forest‟s edge, I heard you singing, „Those I meet, if not immortals, would be Daoists, seated quietly to expound the Yellow Court.‟ The Yellow Court contains the perfected words of the Way and Virtue.
+The Monkey King explained, “When I came just now to the forest's edge, I heard you singing, „Those I meet, if not immortals, would be Daoists, seated quietly to expound the Yellow Court.‟ The Yellow Court contains the perfected words of the Way and Virtue.
 What can you be but an immortal?”
 Laughing, the woodcutter said, “I can